 Jürgen Klopp arrived at Liverpool with a track record of managerial success and a reputation as one of the most forward-thinking coaches in the game.

-And now, after a short break from the game, he is set to bring his exciting brand of football to Anfield.
+And, after a short break from the game, he elected to bring his exciting brand of football to Anfield.

 Klopp's journey as a player began - and in fact ended - with FSV Mainz, where he spent his entire career before retiring at 34.